 Kerry Anderson was bitten by a zebra when she was 7 years old, and shortly afterward placed fourth in Texas in a statewide bowling championship.
 Whether or not these events are related remains the subject of ongoing debate.
-Kerry is a sophomore at Rhodes College in Memphis, where she makes funny with Sketchy, the college’s sketch comedy troupe.
+Kerry is a 2017 graduate of Rhodes College in Memphis.

 Brian and Kerry also care for a thriving colony of flesh-eating dermestid beetles and occasionally visit schools to share their love of Earth’s gentlest carnivores.

-The cartoon illustrations on this web site were drawn by Jacob Martindale, a cadet in The Fightin’ Texas Aggie Band at Texas A&M University.
+The cartoon illustrations on this web site were drawn by Jacob Martindale, a 2017 graduate of Texas A&M University, where he was a proud member of The Fightin’ Texas Aggie Band.
+Jacob is currently working toward his master’s degree in sequential art at Savannah College of Art and Design.
 When not playing with rubber ducks or pretending to be a superhero, he spends most of his time drawing cartoons.
 If in need of assistance with an illustration feel free to contact him via power ring or at firstname.lastname@example.org

 Do you make piñatas to sell?
 If I tell you what I want can you make me one?